jedcn/dev-machines/trusty64-initial/README.md

   vagrant key.
 * VirtualBox Guest Additions

-This box is available online and can be downloaded here: https://s3.amazonaws.com/jedcn-dev-machines/trusty64-initial-1.0.0.box.
+The 1.0.0 version of this box is available online and can be downloaded here: https://s3.amazonaws.com/jedcn-dev-machines/trusty64-initial-1.0.0.box.
 MD5: d729ed6dfc9664196bedd7a422c30db8

+I don't expect that there will be new versions-- but I've added the `1.0.0` to leave room for the possiblity of changes.

 It can be added to vagrant via: `vagrant box add trusty64-initial-1.0.0